5.5. Covariance of Dependent Random Variables

 • Define correlation as a standardized measure of relationship strength.

-• Extend variance formulas for sums of dependent random variables.
+• Extend variance formulas to sums of dependent random variables.

 • Explore the independence property and its effect on covariance.